DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforesheetadd_event.md

 ### Description

-@short: fires before a new sheet is added
+@short: Fires before a new sheet is added

 ### Usage